Valhalla Update|March 3, 2022

 - Over the last year, we evolved our strategy in two important ways:

-- We launched a new portfolio aimed at improving the data literacy of students in the U.S. We believe that to be successful in the modern economy and effective participants in modern society, all students, not just those aiming for technical careers in science or research, need to be able to explore and answer questions with data – including skills of quantitative reasoning like algebra and statistics and the ability to use technology to work with data.
-We learned that there are many barriers preventing high-quality data literacy instruction in K-12 schools today, and we invested in six early-stage organizations tackling these barriers.
+- We launched a new portfolio aimed at improving data science education for students in the U.S. We believe that to be successful in the modern economy and effective participants in modern society, all students, not just those aiming for technical careers in science or research, need to be able to explore and answer questions with data – including skills of quantitative reasoning like algebra and statistics and the ability to use technology to work with data.
+We learned that there are many barriers preventing high-quality data science instruction in K-12 schools today, and we invested in six early-stage organizations tackling these barriers.

 - In our Early Childhood portfolio, we launched a “Growth Fund” in order to improve the scale and/or evidence base of earlier stage early childhood organizations than those we have historically funded.
 With this Fund, we are particularly focused on identifying and funding organizations led by leaders of color, recognizing the barriers to capital that these leaders often face.